gabceb/jquery-browser-plugin/README.md

     $.browser.msie;

-Returns true if the current useragent is some version of a Webkit browser (Safari, Chrome or soon Opera).
+Returns true if the current useragent is some version of a Webkit browser (Safari, Chrome and Opera 15+).

     $.browser.webkit;